flaviovs/ubadges/README.md

 4. Get dimension values:

-   1. First byte value of the hash modulo 22 is value 1
+   1. First byte value of the hash modulo 22 plus 1 is value 1

-   2. Second byte value of the hash modulo 81 is value 2
+   2. Second byte value of the hash modulo 81 plus 1 is value 2

-   3. Third byte value of the hash modulo 22 is value 3
+   3. Third byte value of the hash modulo 22 plus 1 is value 3

 4. Get display initials - no standard formula to derive initials from names is specified.
 If you already have separate first and last